Find Cheap Condo Insurance Quotes in Florida

 - Damage in common areas, such as pools, hallways and lobbies.

 - Liability in case someone is injured on the property or in certain common areas.

 - Shared amenities and equipment, such as elevators and other building systems.

 In some cases, condo associations have much more extensive insurance policies, which can include coverage for fixtures and structural components inside your condo as well.
-Therefore, we recommend confirming what's included in your condo association's policy before purchasing your own coverage.
+Therefore, we recommend confirming what's included in your condo association's policy before getting your own coverage.

 However, condo insurance is commonly described as "walls-in coverage", as it offers limited protection for damage to the building that occurs outside your condo.
 You can buy condo insurance whether you're renting a property or buying a condo.

-Depending on the level of coverage you prefer, you can purchase a condo insurance policy in Florida for either the actual cash value or replacement cost of your dwelling and property.
+Depending on the level of coverage you prefer, you can get a condo insurance policy in Florida for either the actual cash value or replacement cost of your dwelling and property.
 A replacement cost policy is more expensive, as it pays to replace any damaged items up to your policy's limits without accounting for depreciation.

 Condo insurance policies can be customized to your needs and risk profile, and most policies come with the following coverage options.